VATSALVARSHNEY108/B.O.I.-MARK-2/docs/INTELLIGENT_AUTOMATION_GUIDE.md

 - `quit` - Exit the program
 - Any natural language command for automation

-## 🤝 Integration with VATSAL GUI
+## 🤝 Integration with BOI GUI

-The intelligent automation is integrated into the VATSAL Desktop Automation Controller:
+The intelligent automation is integrated into the BOI Desktop Automation Controller:

 1. Open GUI: `python gui_app.py`
 2. Navigate to appropriate tab